22 – 27 inches

 The Afghan Hound and the Border Collie were both created before the 1800s and brought to America in the early 1900s.
 The Afghan Hound Border Collie Mix is suitable for companionship as well as various other tasks, including rescue, tracking, narcotics detection, and retrieving.

-You can purchase an Afghan Hound Border Collie Mix for anywhere between $500 and $1000.
+You can purchase an Afghan Hound Border Collie Mix for a fairly reasonable price.
 Both parents are popular dogs, so it shouldn’t be too hard to find a breeder capable of producing an Afghan Hound Border Collie Mix.
 Better breeders will often charge more because they have a better chance of creating a healthy puppy that doesn’t carry the genetic deficiencies commonly found in the parent breeds.

-Many other factors determine how much the puppy will cost, including vet visits, food, toys, and other accessories required to keep your pet healthy and entertained.
+Many other factors need to be taken into consideration, such as vet visits, food, toys, and other accessories required to keep your pet healthy and entertained.

-3 Little-Known Facts About the Afghan Hound Border Collie Mixed Dog
+3 Little-Known Facts About the Afghan Hound Border Collie Mix

 1. The famous painter Picasso owned an Afghan Hound parent breed and sold a painting of one for more than 10 million dollars.